-Smoking ribs over low heat for a long time is easily achieved through the use of a kamado grill.
-And, the Saffire kamado grill, provides the ideal setting for achieving low and even temperatures needed to prepare the perfect ribs.
-The Saffire kamado grill requires minimal air use resulting in juicier meat with more volume.
-Other great features of this kamado grill are its tight seal and heavy-duty ceramic construction.
-It heats like a ceramic kiln and requires about 25 to 50 percent less charcoal, saving you money and time.
-Perfect ribs…less fuss for less money…what could be better?
+Smoking ribs over low heat for a long time is easily achieved by using the Saffire ceramic smoker.
+The Saffire, sometimes called a kamado grill, provides the ideal setting for achieving the low and even temperatures needed to prepare the perfect ribs.
+Minimal air is used which preserves the moisture and volume of the meat.
+Other great features of this charcoal grill are its tight seal and heavy-duty ceramic construction.
+It heats like a food kiln and requires about 30 to 50 percent less charcoal, saving you money and time.
+Perfect ribs...less fuss for less money...what could be better?

 So, fire up that Saffire ceramic grill and try this tasty rub recipe for your ribs.